Getting Started with WIN-911

 Launch the WIN-911 user interface by opening the shortcut placed in your Windows Start Menu after installation, Start > WIN-911 > WIN-911 Configuration.
 This will open your browser and navigate to the locally installed Silverlight application.
 Find the Email Gateway workspace by clicking Contact > Email > Gateway.

-Note: Internet Explorer is the preferred web browser.
+Note: Internet Explorer is the only supported browser.

 Configuring your Email Gateway is much like configuring any Email client such as Outlook or a smart phone application.
 WIN‑911 supports SMTP for outgoing mail and POP or IMAP for incoming mail.
 Obtain your mail server settings from your network administrator, email hosting provider, or ISP.
 Customers using Exchange Server should consult with their mail administrator about configuring an SMTP relay.
 Place the settings provided to you in their respective fields.